 Traverse City, Michigan, the "Cherry Capital of the World,” enjoys a reputation as one of the top arts towns in the country.
 It has become popular retirement community for active adults in northern Michigan because in addition to arts and music, it has terrific golf, skiing, and other outdoor activities on Lake Michigan.
 Traverse City is also all about water - it is on Grand Traverse Bay and connected to it by the Boardman River and Boardman Lake.
-The fishing is some of the tops in the U.S. In 2005, the Traverse City Micropolitan Statistical Area was the 13th largest in the United States, with a population estimate of 141,011.
+The fishing is some of the tops in the U.S. The Traverse City Micropolitan Statistical Area was the 13th largest in the United States, although the city itself had a 2019 population of almost 16,000.
 The campus of Northwestern Michigan College is here.
 Traverse City is the seat of Grand Traverse County.
 The historic downtown area of Traverse City has great shops, restaurants, and offices.
 New building construction downtown has been active resulting in River's Edge, Harbor View Centre, Radio Centre Phases 1 and 2, and a parking deck.
 Nearby Empire is a very small town on the Lake right next to the magnificent Sleeping Bear Dunes National Lakeshore.

 Watch this short Youtube video prepared by Traverse City Tourism: